 What should I look for in a VPN privacy policy?

 Look for explicit data handling details, no-logs commitments, data retention durations, and third-party sharing disclosures.
 Audits from reputable firms are a big plus.
-How to add vpn extension in microsoft edge
+Japan vpn edge: optimize latency, access Japanese content, and stay secure with top VPNs for edge routing in 2026

 Do independent audits guarantee privacy?